 |Warning about failing the midterm||Failed multiple quizzes, tests, etc.|

 |Loss of Financial support||Discussion of leaving Campus|

-UPDATES: Updates are observations or comments you want to make about a student.
-This may be in the form of a note to yourself about the conversation you had, or you may want to share information with others in their success network.
-An example may be a reflection of how a face-to-face meeting went with the student, with a list of the topics that they spoke about.
-Information about attendance, coursework, etc. that is a concern but doesn’t require a reach out from their Student Success Network (i.e. Student did not pass one test; needs to do well on the rest to receive a passing grade) Other examples would be:
+are observations or comments you want to make about a student.
+This may be in the form of a note to yourself about the conversation you had, or you may want to share information with others in their success network and does not require a reach out from their Student Success Network (i.e. Student did not pass one test; needs to do well on the rest to receive a passing grade.)
+Other examples would be:

 |Status change and/or further details from a previous alert||Transition difficulties, academically, personally, or socially|

 |Reflection of how a face-to-face meeting went with the student and a list of the topics discussed||Information about attendance, coursework, etc. that is a concern|

 are a way to send a message to the student with the option to send just to the student or the students’ success network.
 Examples of this type of notifications are:

 |Recognizing excellent work in the classroom||Acknowledging improvement on test grades|

 |Recognizing good teamwork||Providing positive feedback on assignments|